HHEU/hackathon-family-tree/README.md

 # hackathon-family-tree
-Tracking the lineage of the EU hackathon scene!
+Tracing the lineage of the EU hackathon scene!

 If you think you know where a hackathon lives in this tree, or you see an error, please create a pull request.